Azure/Health-Data-and-AI-Blueprint/faq.md

 **When I Run .\\HealthcareDemo.ps1 -deploymentPrefix prefix -Operation Ingestion I get a permission error.**

-This is because you did not provide permissions to the application during the installation.
+The script was not provided the correct permissions.
 To grant permissions in Azure Active Directory:

 1. In the Azure portal, click **Azure Active Directory** in the sidebar.